nfriend/website-3.0/projects.md

 <p>
 Here's a non-programming project to add some variety to this page.
-This LEGO rendition of the <a href="https://about.gitlab.com/press/">GitLab Logo</a> took a few hours to build using some software I discovered as a pre-teen.
+This LEGO rendition of the <a href="https://about.gitlab.com/press/">GitLab Logo</a> took a few hours to build using some ancient software from my high school days.
 </p>

 <p>